Samillion/yagpdb-cc/README.md

 # YAGPDB Custom Commands
-A few custom commands I've made to use on my Discord server.
-Some of them are useful, though mostly they're not. :D
+A few custom commands for YAGPDB Discord bot I've made to use on my server.
+Some of them are useful, though mostly they're not. 😆

+It's mostly specific use case scenarios, random coding out of boredom or to do things within Discordd instead of having to do it on a browser because I'm lazy.

+## Custom Commands:
-- Fun Interactions custom commmand
+- Fun Interactions
-- World Clocl v2 custom command
+- World Clocl v2
-- Random String Generator command
+- Random String
-- Search Link Generator command
+- Search Link
-- Fancy Text command
+- Fancy Text
-- User Info command
+- User Info
+- Skyforge MMO Game commands